gctools-outilsgc/front_end_template/README.md

 yarn start
 ```

+The installation works best on Linux.
+If you are using Windows you may want to use the `no-i18n` branch and find an alternative i18n solution.
+Also see the linting section to fix linting errors.
 ### Step 2 - Config :wrench:

 If your app need to login to your OpenID authentication provider, make sure to update your `oidcConfig.dev.js` file in the `src` directory.
 Don't forget to add this file to your `.gitignore`.